willfleetw/rusty_dns/docs/DNS_Documentation.md

 >**TODO**
 >
 >* Update to include DNSSEC
+>* Update resolver and name server algs to take into account DNSSEC
 >* Update resource records section of document (missing RRs)
->* Update css and format of overall document to take up more screen space when available
 >* Fillout Glossary with terms and references to document and RFCs
 >* Update RCODE section to include extended values, and clearer description of extened RCODE meaning form EDNS